wiseman-timelord/Grokenator/README.md

-# Chatenator
+# Grokenator
 Status: Alpha (not working)

 ### Description
 An attempt to create a chat interface with files using Grok2.
-Experimental project to test Grok, but it may be worked on later, to completion, as I need my own chat interface.
+Experimental project to test Grok, but it may be worked on later, to completion, as, Grok3 is coming and Grock2 has free starting credit.

 ### Further Details
 - Currently this is what it came up with at end of 1 session.